morleym/furtive-handbook/docs/format-double-elim.md

 * It's easy to chart out the 'predicted' matchups throughout the day
   * Higher seeds will generally beat lower seeds.
 You can follow top seeds as a default story
-  * Disruptions to this, aka 'upsets', are good stories themselves
+  * Disruptions to the expected outcomes, aka 'upsets', are also good stories to cover
 * Every match is impactful
   * The winner moves on
   * The loser either goes to losers bracket, or goes home